Superliminal review header artwork

 Perception is everything in Superliminal.
 The puzzle game in which you can pick up a normal-sized chess piece, place it at the end of a room and discover it’s now at your height upon approach.

-Inside a dream state, you’re being put through several tests by a Dr Glenn Pierce.
+Inside a dream state, you’re being put through several tests by Dr. Glenn Pierce.
 Things start weird, but simple enough to follow.
 Grasping how perspective enlarges or shrinks objects isn’t the problem, it’s what you do with them.

-You’re introduced to the mechanics through some simple puzzles in the opening level, — placing objects on buttons to open doors, or using forced-perspective to enlarge cubes to reach new areas.
-Sometimes you can’t bring an item through certain doors — there’s some story explanation, but we all know it’s the serve the puzzles — so you must think outside the box.
+You’re introduced to the mechanics through some simple puzzles in the opening level — placing objects on buttons to open doors, or using forced perspective to enlarge cubes to reach new areas.
+Sometimes you can’t bring an item through certain doors — there’s some story explanation, but we all know it’s to serve the puzzles — so you must think outside the box.
 In the first chapter, for example, you can drop a tiny cube in front of you as you look up at the edge of a wall and it’ll fall to the other side much larger.
 It’s all perspective, of course.

 Superliminal gets trippy — image captured by author